-Intaker Examiner appointed by the institute for conducting intake assessment.
-Intaker overviewing the quality and the content, will have expertise in all roles (teacher, lecturer, assessor) and maintaining the relation with the working field.
+Core Team: Team responsible for the course development, coordination and facilitation of the program, overviewing the quality and the content, will have expertise in all roles (teacher, lecturer, assessor) and maintaining the relationship with the working field.
 One member of the core team, together with lector(s) of Fontys and Codarts is responsible for artistic research in the program.